Samuel Bronston: 1964–1993: Financial bankruptcy and last years

-In April 1966, Bronston announced plans to produce a biographical epic about Isabella of Spain, with José María Pemán having written a script.
-He had secured financial backing from a pool of Spanish investors, and the support of Manuel Fraga from the Ministry of Information and Tourism.
+In April 1966, Bronston announced he would produce a biographical epic about Isabella of Spain, with José María Pemán as the screenwriter.
+He had secured financial backing from a pool of Spanish investors, and attained the support of Manuel Fraga, the country's Minister of Information and Support.
 In 1971, Bronston again announced his intentions to produce Isabella of Spain.
-The Los Angeles Times reported that Brosnan had cleared his "technical-legal monetary problems," and found new financing from Marion Harper, an advertising executive based in Madison Avenue.
+The Los Angeles Times reported that Brosnan had cleared his "technical-legal monetary problems" and found new financing from Marion Harper, an advertising executive based in Madison Avenue.
 He had opened new production offices in London and Madrid, where filming was scheduled to begin.
 Ronald Neame was hired to direct and John Peebles had written a script.
 Glenda Jackson had signed to portray the title role while John Philip Law was to play Ferdinand II.

+Meanwhile, the Banco Español de Crédito launched an inquiry into Bronston Productions when payments into Bronston's debts were not producing interest.
+The bank decided to foreclose even though TVE had been using the studio.
+The bank appealed to Fraga's successor Alfredo Sánchez Bella, who was not sympathetic to Bronston.
+Sánchez Bella ordered the TVE to vacate the studio, though TVE's president Adolfo Suárez refused because production for the following year would be adversely affected.
+However, Sánchez Bella won out, and as TVE vacated, the bank foreclosed on the studio.

-However, by June 1971, plans had been halted, and an auction, ordered by the El Banco Español de Crédito, was in order to sell all assets within Bronston's studios from waste baskets to antique sets.
-Proceeds of the auction lasted for four days, with the monies transferred to the Union of Film Workers, which had filed suit on behalf of select union members owed thousands in back pay.
+By June 1971, Isabella of Spain was cancelled.
+An auction, ordered by the Banco Español de Crédito, was held to sell all assets within Bronston's studios, from waste baskets to antique production sets.
+The auction lasted for four days, with the proceeds transferred to the Union of Film Workers, which had filed suit on behalf of select union members owed thousands in back payment.
 During the same month, the New York State Supreme Court ordered Bronston to pay du Pont III nearly $2.5 million plus interest, for a total of $3 million.